Hidden Figures

 Every child is different — this is guidance, not a rule.

-The film explores mature themes of racial and gender discrimination, requiring an understanding of historical context and social injustice.
-Complex problem-solving and nuanced character motivations also suggest suitability for older children.
+The film addresses mature themes of racial and gender discrimination, requiring a level of social and emotional maturity to process.
+Complex historical context and nuanced character struggles are central to the narrative.

 Content Safety Breakdown